shardaishwak/recipe-search-parser/README.md

 <h1>Recipe Search Parser</h1>
-<h3>An algorithms for transforming natural language search into categories.
-Allows the users input to be formatted into categories and then used as system for filtering and grouping.</h3>
+<p>An algorithms for transforming natural language search into categories.
+Allows the users input to be formatted into categories and then used as system for filtering and grouping.</p>

-<h2>Installation</h2>
+## Installation

 <p>Using npm</p>

 ```bash